 In the U.S. market, Suzano made EP and CEP sales.
-For EP sales, Suzano sold the merchandise through one channel of distribution, sales to unaffiliated trading companies.31 For EP sales, Suzano performs limited selling functions as compared to Suzano's home market sales, and Suzano's selling activities end at the port in Brazil.
-For CEP sales, Suzano sold the merchandise to its U.S. importer/affiliate, SPPA, through one channel of distribution, sales to distributors.32 In contrast to the selling activities performed by Suzano for sales in Brazil, the record shows the relatively limited selling functions that Suzano performs for sales to its U.S. affiliate, SPPA.
-Suzano contends that sales to the United States constitute one level of trade because its selling functions for U.S. sales are minimal.33 Therefore, Commerce considered Suzano's EP and CEP sales in the United States to constitute only one LOT.
+For EP sales, Suzano sold the merchandise through one channel of distribution, sales to trading companies.33 For EP sales, which are made on a Free on Board (FOB) Brazil or Cost and Freight (CFR) basis, Suzano's selling activities end at the port in Brazil.
+For CEP sales, Suzano sold the merchandise to its U.S. importer/affiliate, SPPA, through one channel of distribution, sales to distributors.34 In contrast to the selling activities performed by Suzano for sales in Brazil, the record shows the relatively limited selling functions that Suzano performs for sales to its U.S. affiliate, SPPA.
+For CEP sales, which are sold to SPPA typically on a Cost, Insurance and Freight (CIF) basis, the selling activities of Suzano ends at the port in the United States.
+Suzano contends that sales to the United States constitute one level of trade because its selling functions for U.S. sales are minimal.35 Therefore, Commerce considered Suzano's EP and CEP sales in the United States to constitute only one LOT.